AshuBeast/Where-in-the-World/README.md

 # Where-in-the-world
-A web application to search for country and its related information
+A web application to search for country and its related information.